HeeebsInc/WeaponDetection/README.md

 - Results have a lot of false positives which are problematic for real world situations

 ## Future Directions
-- Using Transfer Learning
-    - Using models that are already trained on objects such as people could be decrease false positive rates as it would be better at distinguishing objects that are not guns
+- Use more Transfer Learning Models --> these models are already trained on objects such as people, therefore they could decrease false positive rates as it they are better at distinguishing objects that are not guns
 - More data.
 Currently, I have 120,000 images from the IMFDB website, however, creating bounding boxes for each image would require a lot of money and time